ufz/ogs/web/content/docs/tools/meshing/remove-mesh-elements/index.md

 ```

 Each particular line with optional arguments refers to one of the different removal criteria mentioned in the general section.
-The corresponding element types differ from vtk cell types and can be found in MeshLib/MeshEnums.cpp.
+The corresponding element types differ from VTK cell types and can be found in `MeshLib/MeshEnums.cpp`.

 ## Examples